 Committee on Sectoral and Technical Meetings and Related Issues

-1. The Tripartite Meeting of Export Processing Zone-Operating Countries (EPZs) was held in Geneva from 28 September to 2 October 1998, chaired by Mr. Washington Gonzales Niņa (Dominican Republic).
+1. The Meeting of Experts on Labour Inspection and Child Labour was held in Geneva from 27 September to 1 October 1999, chaired by Mr. András Békés (Government, Hungary).

 6. The Committee on Sectoral and Technical Meetings and Related Issues may wish to recommend that the Governing Body authorize the Director-General to communicate the Note on the Proceedings containing the texts mentioned in paragraph 3 above:

-7. The Committee on Sectoral and Technical Meetings and Related Issues may wish to recommend that the Governing Body request the Director-General to bear in mind, when drawing up proposals for the future programme of work of the Office, the wishes expressed by the Meeting in paragraphs 30 to 32 of the conclusions.
+7. The Committee on Sectoral and Technical Meetings and Related Issues may wish to recommend that the Governing Body request the Director-General to bear in mind, when drawing up proposals for the future programme of work of the Office, the wishes expressed by the Meeting in paragraphs 1 to 7 of the recommendations.

 Points for decision: